Laboratory Analysis

 7. Analysis of pharmaceuticals (with Univ Bath).

-8. Recovery, culturing and analysis of Clostridium difficile (with the Anaerobe Reference Lab, PHW).
+8. Recovery, culturing and analysis of Clostridium difficile (with the Anaerobe Reference Lab, Public Health Wales).

-9. Analysis of Cryptosporidium (with the Crypto Reference Lab, PHW).
+9. Analysis of Cryptosporidium (with the Crypto Reference Lab, Public Health Wales).

 Some of the aims and approaches are summarised below, however, please contact us for more information: